janawold1/2023_MER_Special_Issue/08_manta_bayestyper.md

 33,539 total SVs converted + 752 expected insertions = 34,291 Total SVs

-This is 157 more SVs than expected (34,291 Total converted SVs - 34,134 Total not converted SVs)
+This is 157 more SVs than expected from counts of the number of SVs in the combined candidates file (34,291 Total converted SVs - 34,134 Total not converted SVs).

-This leaves uncertainty around whether the conversion by `convertSeqToAlleleID` converted SVs to different types than was called by Manta (e.g., Insertions coverted to duplications).
+This leaves uncertainty around whether the conversion by `convertSeqToAlleleID` changed the type of SVs called by Manta (e.g., Insertions coverted to duplications).
 To explore this further, attempted to reconcile genotype variants with their original SV class called by Manta.

-    1. Identifying the locations of genotyped variants Here we used `bcftools` to extract the chromosome, start and end positions of genotyped variants.
+### Identifying the locations of genotyped variants

+Here we used `bcftools` to extract the chromosome, start and end positions of genotyped variants.

 ```